The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Generic Name: insulin glulisine (IN-su-lin GLOO-lis-een)

 Treating diabetes mellitus.
-Apidra cartridges is usually used with a longer-acting insulin or insulin pump therapy.
+Apidra cartridges are usually used with a longer-acting insulin.

 Do NOT use Apidra cartridges if:

 - you are allergic to any ingredient in Apidra cartridges

 - you are having an episode of low blood sugar

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with Apidra cartridges.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding